HOW STATES ARE LEGALIZING

 After the Marihuana Tax Act was deemed unconstitutional, the Nixon administration encouraged Congress to create a new system for classifying drugs based on their medical utility and addictive potential.
 The result was the 1970 Controlled Substances Act, which established federal drug policy.
 Marijuana — like heroin and LSD — was classified as a Schedule I drug, meaning it has no currently accepted medical use and has a high potential for abuse.
 With this classification, marijuana became illegal under federal law.

 In 1996, California became the first state to enact medical marijuana legislation with the Compassionate Use Act.
 In the next four years, Oregon, Alaska, Washington, Maine, Hawaii, Nevada, and Colorado followed suit.
 Colorado became the first state to legalize recreational marijuana in 2014.
-As of April 2019, 10 states and the District of Columbia have passed legislation permitting recreational marijuana and 34 states and the District of Columbia have medical marijuana laws on the books.
+As of January 2020, 11 states and the District of Columbia have passed legislation permitting recreational marijuana and 33 states and the District of Columbia have some medical marijuana laws on the books.

 One of the most effective arguments for the legalization of marijuana is the economic opportunity it would create for New York State and its residents.
 Previous studies have found that 63.4 percent of surveyed adults agree that the creation of the industry and corresponding jobs would be a justification for legalization.
 The legalization of marijuana provides an interesting case study and natural experiment in the field of economic development.
 It is rare that new industries and supply chains must be created in such a short time frame.
 Read More >